Skip to content

 Model Architecture

-NVIDIA's Isaac GR00T N1.5 is a vision-language-action (VLA) foundation model designed for robotic manipulation tasks.
+NVIDIA Isaac GR00T N1.5 is an open vision-language-action (VLA) foundation model designed for robotic manipulation tasks.
 The model architecture consists of two main systems working in tandem to translate multimodal inputs into precise robot actions.

 Isaac GR00T N1.5 Architecture